themesberg/pixel-pro-bootstrap-ui-kit/README.md

 ## Quick start

 1. Purchase from [Themesberg](https://themesberg.com/product/ui-kits/pixel-pro-premium-bootstrap-4-ui-kit)
 2. Download the project's zip

-This template requires Node and Gulp CLI.
-Please follow these steps to install the required technologies:

 3. Make sure you have Node locally installed.
 4. Download Gulp Command Line Interface to be able to use gulp in your Terminal.